pmaxted/xamidimura/README.md

 The code for the interuptions need to be written.

 - Exposure requests that are not completed (due to weather alert, TCS timeout etc) are noted in the observing log table, by fits headers are not saved.

-- No unit tests created yet.
+- Started working on the code to load target information from the database, not completed.

+- Some unit tests have been created for the telescope slewing and some of the exposure functions, but not yet complete.